taras-i-fedyk/bookshelf/README.md

 * all over the app, entities are rather cohesive and decoupled from each other, which is facilitated by the use of a Dependency Injection framework.

 ### What hasn’t been implemented so far but would have to be in the near future
 What has been implemented is the key part and it has been implemented quite carefully.
-So I had to sacrifice some less mandatory parts that could be implemented later.
+So I had to sacrifice some less mandatory parts that could be implemented later:

- Namely:
 * I haven't split the app into modules (app and reader).
 However, if I did that it would somewhat differ from what it looks like at first glance.

   Namely, the reader module would be a relatively complex thing.
 In addition to being responsible for actually displaying a book, it would also be responsible for preparing a book for being displayed.
 Meaning the module would have to be able to, among other things, unzip an EPUB3 file, extract the required metadata and save that metadata in the DB.
 So that the module does everything that is inherent to the task of displaying a book efficiently.